Markov-switching State Space Models for Uncovering Musical Interpretation

 Musical interpretation is the most important factor in determining whether or not concertgoers enjoy a classical performance.
 Every performance includes mistakes---intonation issues, a lost note, an unpleasant sound---but these are all easily forgotten (or unnoticed) when a performer engages her audience, imbuing a piece with novel emotional content beyond the vague instructions inscribed on the printed page.
 While music teachers use imagery or heuristic guidelines to motivate interpretive decisions, combining these vague instructions to create a convincing performance remains the domain of the performer, subject to the whims of the moment, technical fluency, and taste.

 In this paper, we develop a statistical model for tempo to elucidate performance decisions from classical music recordings.
 We present an algorithm for performing likelihood inference, estimate our model using a large collection of recordings of the same composition, and demonstrate how the model is able to recover performer intentions, and how they relate to standard musical analysis.
-While our methods perform well, our analysis reveals a number of avenues for future work an improvement.
+While our methods perform well, our analysis reveals a number of avenues for future work and improvement.
 For the piano, apart from tempo decisions, the performer can also control dynamics differentially.
 Similar techniques to those employed here could be used to describe levels of loudness, and creating a model that combined both is desirable.
 Pianists have relatively few variables under their control for interpretation: tempo, dynamics, and pedalling.